 A double vanity turns a shared bathroom from a battleground into a calm, functional space.
-Here are the best double vanity ideas for 2026 — from layout and size to finishes and storage — with solid-wood designs that deliver.
+Here are the best double vanity ideas for 2026 — from layout and size to finishes, storage and countertops — with solid-wood designs that deliver.
 (New to sizing?
 See our buying guide.)

 1. Get the size and spacing right